 You’ve heard the term “music appreciation.”
 While appreciation classes vary widely, they usually cover a historical overview of the subject, a sampling of the subject in question, plus a smattering of basic terms and technical knowledge–exactly the sort of overview this book seeks to offer.
-(The samplings can be found in the Resouces section of this book.)
+(Samplings can be found in the Resources section of this book.)

 The four main vocal ranges, highest to lowest: Soprano, alto, tenor and bass

 Octave: The collection of notes between two successive notes of a kind (e.g. the notes between middle C and the C following it).
 Each octave is double the frequency of the one below it in the scale.

 Scale: The collection of notes that make up one or more octaves in the same key

 Key: The use of scale in actual music, named for its first note.
 Most musical pieces are produced in a single key, with all of their notes coming from that key’s notes.